This post was written in partnership with Air Canada Vacations and the tourism board of the Czech Republic. As always, all opinions are my own.

 The Booking Details

-Ready to book your own Prague Your Way independent escape with Air Canada Vacations?
+Ready to book your own escape to Prague with Air Canada Vacations?
 Good, you won’t be disappointed.
 Here’s what you need to know.

 This vacation, as mentioned earlier, is 7 nights and 9 days and includes airfare, transfers, accommodation, 7 meals, and 3 tours.
 Plus, you can earn Aeroplan® Miles.